the-events-calendar/the-events-calendar/readme.txt

 * Danish from Anonymous
 * Dutch from Erik Massop
 * Finnish by Ari-Pekka Koponen
-* French from Beno√Æt Burgener
+* French from Beno Burgener
 * German from Michael Sebel
 * Greek from Maria Tsilimidou
-* Icelandic by Baldvin √ñrn Berndsen
+* Icelandic by Baldvin Berndsen
 * Italian from Roberto Scano
 * Norwegian from Andreas Lorentsen
 * Polish from Marek Kosina